Haidra-Org/hordelib/README.md

 - `tox` (`pip install tox`)
 - Copy _any_ checkpoint model into the project root named `model.ckpt`

 To build the development environment and run the unit tests simply run `tox` from the project root.
+This will take a while the first time as it installs all the dependencies.

 ### Tests